GiteshJ/MACHINE-LEARNING/neural-networks/README.md

 <br />III.	 ‘tanh’, the hyperbolic tan function, returns f(x) = tanh(x).
 <br />IV.	‘relu’, the rectified linear unit function, returns f(x) = max(0, x)

-<br />You can change the solver to be: Stochastic Gradient Descent(SGD), Adam, or L-BFGS D.<br /> Play around with other parameters to check how the classifier behaves.
+<br />You can change the solver to be: Stochastic Gradient Descent(SGD), Adam, or L-BFGS D.<br /> Play around with other parameters to check how the classifier behaves.<br />
 2. USING HARD CODE:
 <br />STOCHASTIC GRADIENT DESCENT IS USED .
 <br />FEATURE NORMALISATION IS USED,